Instagram: Hashtags

 In January 2011, Instagram introduced hashtags to help users discover both photos and each other.
 Instagram encourages users to make tags both specific and relevant, rather than tagging generic words like "photo", to make photographs stand out and to attract like-minded Instagram users.

 Users on Instagram have created "trends" through hashtags.
 The trends deemed the most popular on the platform often highlight a specific day of the week to post the material on.
 Examples of popular trends include #SelfieSunday, in which users post a photo of their faces on Sundays; #MotivationMonday, in which users post motivational photos on Mondays; #TransformationTuesday, in which users post photos highlighting differences from the past to the present; #WomanCrushWednesday, in which users post photos of women they have a romantic interest in or view favorably, as well as its #ManCrushMonday counterpart centered on men; and #ThrowbackThursday, in which users post a photo from their past, highlighting a particular moment.

 In December 2017, Instagram began to allow users to follow hashtags, which display relevant highlights of the topic in their feeds.
+The ability to search "Recent" hashtags was temporarily disabled during the 2020 U.S. elections, to prevent the spread of misinformation.
+In 2022 this was again tested on some users, and in April 2023 the ability to search recent hashtags was removed entirely.
+Now, users are only able to see a curated selection of "popular" posts using a given hashtag.
+Instagram said that this is to prevent abuse and so that hashtags do not help users gain views, but it has been noted that using hashtags is the only free method for a user to reach past their existing followers.